 Chaplains must meet the following criteria:

-1. Have minimum of three years of continuous experience in the ministry.
+1. Have minimum of five years of continuous experience in the ministry.

-2. Present a letter of support from the sponsoring religious body/denomination.
+2. Present a letter of support and good standing from the sponsoring religious body/denomination.

 3. No history of ordination or license revocation.